Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-params-devex" %} validate the developer experience when the service parameters are invalid to ensure appropriate error messages are generated by the service.
 Work with the service team if the developer experience is compromised because of service-side error messages.

 {% include requirement/MUSTNOT id="python-client-parameter-validation" %} use `isinstance` to validate parameter value types other than for [built-in types](https://docs.python.org/3/library/stdtypes.html) (e.g. `str` etc).
-For other types, use structural type checks.
-TODO: JOHAN add reference to python coding guidelines for structural over instance checks.
+For other types, use [structural type checking].

 ##### Common service operation parameters